 The Right Path Program in Milwaukee was designed to break the cycle of intergenerational incarceration.
 It is a combined effort of MATC's School of Pre-College Education, the MATC Foundation and the Creative Corrections Education Foundation (CCEF).
 The program provides qualified students the opportunity to return to school to complete a high school diploma or GED.
 Program students receive assistance to cover the costs of tuition, books and other fees.
-Students are also offered the opportunity to take occupational classes.
+Students also are offered the opportunity to take occupational classes.

 To be eligible for the Right Path Program, applicants must meet the following criteria:

 - Testing and placement services

 - Opportunity to take at least one occupational class during the school year

 - Stipends, based on class schedule, attendance and class performance

 - Assistance in accessing public transportation (qualified bus passes)

 - Access to MATC resources such as career advising, tutoring, library, computer labs, etc.